newchuyalong/libgdx-learning/Spritebatch,-textureregions,-and-sprite.md

 ##Texture ##

 The `Texture` class decodes an image file and loads it into GPU memory.
-The image file should be placed in the "assets" folder, as described in [[Project Setup (Asset Folder) | Project Setup, Running & Debugging]].
+The image file should be placed in the "assets" folder, as described in [Manual project setup (Asset folder setup)](Manual-project-setup#asset-folder-setup).
 The image's dimensions must be a power of two (16x16, 64x256, etc).

 ```java
 private Texture texture;